nus-cs3281/2021/students/daongochieu2810/knowledge.md

 ### Google Cloud Platform
 - Learnt that parallelism might cause mutiple instances to be created and thus increase the cost
 - Used Cloud Trace to find performance bottle-neck of API calls
+- Used Cloud Profiler to identify and analyze performance bottlenecks
+- Used staging server to simulate a production environment for stress testing on performance bottlenecks

 ### Backend Techniques
 - Paginatied API calls: break a huge request down into smaller requests.
 This allows for more data to be sent at the cost of additional performance overhead